 In accordance with the Compensation and Benefits articles and the Retirement and Resignation article of the collective agreement between UWOFA and the University, an active Faculty Member who continues to hold a full-time appointment beyond their Normal Retirement Date, has group insurance coverage and pension contribution accrual as follows:

-Basic, Optional, Dependent Life and the Voluntary Personal Accident Insurance benefits end at a Member’s Normal Retirement Date (NRD).
-An Employer paid life insurance, with the value of $15,000, is provided to Members.
+Basic, Optional, Dependent Life and the Voluntary Personal Accident Insurance benefits end at a member’s Normal Retirement Date (NRD).
+An Employer paid life insurance, with the value of $15,000, is provided to members.

-Long Term Disability benefits and coverage end at a Member’s Normal Retirement Date.
+Long Term Disability benefits and coverage end at a member’s Normal Retirement Date.

-The University Retired Group Plan include the Extended Health and Dental plans, as well as a Retirement Death Benefit equal to the lesser of 50% of your Basic Life Insurance in place prior to your retirement, or $15,000.
+The University Retired Group Plan includes the Extended Health and Dental plans, as well as a Retirement Death Benefit equal to the lesser of 50% of your Basic Life Insurance in place prior to your retirement, or $15,000.

-Professional Expense Reimbursement benefit continues.
+The Professional Expense Reimbursement benefit continues.
 Any unused amounts allocated may be carried over each year to be used in subsequent years, until March 31 of the last year of the Collective Agreement.

-Should you have any further questions concerning this summary document, please contact our office at (519) 661-2194 or email@example.com.
+Should you have any further questions concerning this summary document, please contact our office at 519-661-2194 or email@example.com.